 Under current law, the requirements of the "Construction Bidding for Public Projects Act" (act) generally apply to a public project if the cost of the project is reasonably expected to exceed $500,000 for any fiscal year; except that a public project supervised by the department of transportation (CDOT) is subject to the requirements of the act if the cost of the project is reasonably expected to exceed $150,000 for any fiscal year.
 The bill:

-RepealsIncreases the lower cost amount for CDOT projects, which means that the requirements of the act, including the requirement that CDOT prepare a bid estimate when it proposes to undertake a project itself rather than awarding the project to a contractor through competitive bidding, will apply to a CDOT project only if the cost of the project is reasonably expected to exceed $500,000 for any fiscal year; and
+RepealsIncreases the lower cost amount for CDOT projects to $250,000, which means that the requirements of the act, including the requirement that CDOT prepare a bid estimate when it proposes to undertake a project itself rather than awarding the project to a contractor through competitive bidding, will apply to a CDOT project only if the cost of the project is reasonably expected to exceed $500,000$250,000 for any fiscal year; and

-- Increases from $50,000 to $100,000 the maximum cost for a CDOT project that is exempt from transportation commission approval.
+$100,000$150,000 the maximum cost for a CDOT project that is exempt from transportation commission approval; and

 The bill also limits the existing requirement that CDOT pay all employees performing work on any public project local prevailing wages in accordance with specified federal acts to projects that cost more than

-(Note: This summary applies to the reengrossed version of this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)